 What's holding L&D back?

-Nearly half (45 per cent) of respondents said 'other business priorities' are holding back the proper evaluation of L&D, while the quality of analytical data (32 per cent), and the capability of L&D and HR to conduct evaluation (25 per cent) were also identified as common problems.
+Nearly half (45 per cent) of respondents said 'other business priorities' are holding back the proper evaluation of Learning & Development, while the quality of analytical data (32 per cent), and the capability of Learning & Development and HR to conduct evaluation (25 per cent) were also identified as common problems.

 Just under a quarter of those questioned feel extremely or very confident in their ability to harness technology to improve L&D processes, which underlines the disconnect between identifying areas of progress and the lack of effective assessment.